nicomignoni/admm-prices/README.md

-Simulation code for the paper *A Game-Theoretical Control Framework for Transactive Energy Trading in Energy Communities*.
+Simulation code for the paper *A Game-Theoretical Control Framework for Transactive Energy Trading in Energy Communities* [[IEEE](https://ieeexplore.ieee.org/document/10591157)].

 ## Cite as
 ```